JalajAhuja/JalajAhuja/README.md

 ### 🚀 Featured Work

-🔹 **GenAI-based Anomaly Classification & Synthesis**
-Built an NLP + LLM system for multilingual enterprise risk anomalies, combining embeddings, clustering and MMR to improve classification and interpretability.

 🔹 **AI PII Protection — Privy**
 Built a privacy layer for LLM applications that detects and masks sensitive information before API calls and restores the results for downstream users.